 Here are a few myths about armoring:

-Can only the government or military can use them?
+- Can only the government or military use them?

-*Bulletproof cars are bulletproof: The proper terminology is “bullet-resistant” cars.
+The proper terminology is “bullet-resistant” cars.
 There really is no such thing as bullet-proof cars.
-If one were to shoot in the same spot multiple times (depending on the armor, gun and frequency) bullets would eventually penetrate the armor (whether transparent or opaque).
+If one were to shoot in the same spot multiple times (depending on the armor, gun, and frequency) bullets would eventually penetrate the armor (whether transparent or opaque).